namdhevTW/PL-300-Exam-Prep/README.md

 *   **Data Refresh (Service):** Configuring scheduled and on-demand data refresh in the Power BI Service.
 Understanding different refresh types (full, incremental, etc.).
 *   **Gateways:** Understanding and choosing between On-premises data gateway and Personal gateway for connecting to on-premises data sources.
 *   **Licensing (Pro vs. Premium):** Differentiating Power BI Pro and Premium licenses and their implications for features, sharing, storage, and scalability.
 *   **Deployment Pipelines:** Utilizing deployment pipelines for managing report lifecycle across development, test, and production environments (Premium feature).
+Deployment pipelines streamline the process of moving content through different stages (e.g., development, testing, production), enabling better Application Lifecycle Management (ALM) practices and controlled deployments.
 *   **Performance Optimization (Deployment & Maintenance):** Monitoring performance, optimizing refresh schedules, and ensuring efficient gateway configurations.

+### Dataflows

+*   **Dataflows Introduction:** Dataflows are self-service, cloud-based ETL (Extract, Transform, Load) tools within the Power BI service.
+They allow you to create reusable data preparation logic that can be used across multiple datasets and reports in Power BI.
+Dataflows decouple the data preparation process from individual reports, promoting data reusability, consistency, and easier maintenance.
+*   **Benefits of Dataflows:**
+    *   **Data Reusability:** Data preparation logic is defined once and can be reused across multiple reports and datasets, reducing redundant effort.
+    *   **Centralized Data Preparation:**  Dataflows centralize data cleansing, transformation, and shaping, making it easier to manage and maintain data quality.
+    *   **Simplified Report Development:** Report creators can connect to pre-processed, curated data from dataflows, simplifying report development and focusing on visualization and analysis.
+    *   **Advanced Transformations:** Dataflows support advanced transformations and features, including linked entities, computed entities, and AI capabilities.
+    *   **Performance Improvements:** By pre-processing data in dataflows, report performance can be improved as reports query optimized, prepared data.

 ### Table 4.1: Workspace Roles and Permissions